Course Delivery Classifications Policy

 Face-to-Face Instruction

-3. Designated as A through Z sections in class schedule with exceptions of sections including CV, W, WH, and X. Other notations may be clarified in the specific course schedule.
+- Designated as sections A–Z in the class schedule, excluding CV, W, WH, and X sections.
+Additional notations may be used as specified in the schedule.

 Web Instruction

-3. Designated as W or X section in class schedule.
-Other notations may be clarified in the specific course schedule.
+- Designated as W or X sections in the class schedule.
+Additional notations may be used as specified.

 Web Hybrid Instruction

-3. Designated as WH in class schedule.
-Other notations may be clarified in the specific course schedule.
+- Designated as WH sections in the class schedule.
+Additional notations may be used as specified.

 Compressed Video Instructional Delivery

-3. Designated as RC or CV sections in class schedule.
-Other notations may be clarified in the specific course schedule.
+- Designated as RC or CV sections in the class schedule.
+Additional notations may be used as specified.

 Credit Hours Awarded